HarvestHaven/Harvest-Haven-Store/README.md

 **As described when observing the `src` directory, not as a final bundled build.**

-*** This chapter is quicky subject to change and modification
+*** This chapter is quickly subject to change and modification

 ### Initalization